-8.3.1.
+- 8.3.1.
 The RMO and MSC QA includes verifying that the overall project QC activities are effective in producing a work product that meets the desired end quality ensuring that the Districts are able to plan, design, and deliver quality projects on schedule, within budget, and acceptable to the customer and the federal government.
 RMO QA activities include reviewing work performed by the District (including implementation of the ATR, IEPR, and SAR processes), the ATR Team, and the RMO.
-MSC QA activities include reviewing work performed by the District (including implementation of the ATR, IEPR, and SAR processes) and the MSC.
+MSC QA activities include reviewing work performed by the District (including implementation of the ATR, IEPR, and SAR processes) and the MSC. - 8.3.2.

-8.3.2.
 For verifying compliance and continuous QC monitoring, RMOs and MSCs may conduct audits on the District and maintain appropriate quality metrics supporting this ER.
 Districts routinely falling behind in executing schedule, budget, and technical requirements should trigger an RMO or MSC audit.
-RMOs and MSCs should share audit reports between organizations.

-8.3.3.
-MSC Additional Responsibilities.
+RMOs and MSCs should share audit reports between organizations. - 8.3.3.
+MSC Additional Responsibilities. - 8.3.3.1.

-8.3.3.1.
 The MSC will implement a QMS compliant with AR 702-11, or subsequent guidance, that complies with the principles of this ER.
 In addition, the MSC will evaluate and recommend changes to subordinate Districts' QMS.

-8.3.3.2.
+- 8.3.3.2.
 The MSC is responsible for ensuring vertical and lateral integration of organizational capabilities, to include resource sharing, technical expertise, project management, and project delivery.
 This integration helps to broaden and enhance the range of services and quality within the region.
-In addition to their oversight role in ensuring the PDT is technically qualified, the MSC is responsible for QA to ensure the adequacy and capability of the DQC Review Teams and supplementing the team members from outside the District, when necessary.
+In addition to their oversight role in ensuring the PDT is technically qualified, the MSC is responsible for QA to ensure the adequacy and capability of the DQC Review Teams and supplementing the team members from outside the District, when necessary. - 8.3.3.3.

-8.3.3.3.
 The MSC will conduct audits as described in their MSC QMS process of all subordinate Districts at least every 3 years as established in this ER.
-The MSC will track findings identified during MSC audits or other oversight to ensure that Districts have implemented appropriate corrective or preventive actions to address the findings.

-8.3.3.4.
-The MSC will ensure that the District considers transparency during DQC reviews following the MSC/District QMS processes, Paragraph 4.7.1.1, and Paragraph 4.7.1.2.

-8.3.3.5.
-The MSC will develop and share lessons learned throughout the region.
+The MSC will track findings identified during MSC audits or other oversight to ensure that Districts have implemented appropriate corrective or preventive actions to address the findings. - 8.3.3.4.
+The MSC will ensure that the District considers transparency during DQC reviews following the MSC/District QMS processes, Paragraph 4.7.1.1, and Paragraph 4.7.1.2. - 8.3.3.5.
+The MSC will develop and share lessons learned throughout the region. - 8.3.4.

-8.3.4.
 RMO Additional Responsibilities.
 Each RMO will conduct audits for at least two supporting Districts, at a minimum, every 3 years as established in this ER.
 RMOs should notify the applicable MSC when scheduling and conducting audits.
-Participation in audits described in Paragraph 8.1.2 will count toward this requirement.
+Participation in audits described in Paragraph 8.1.2 will count toward this requirement. - 8.3.5.
+Annually, in the third quarter of each Fiscal Year (FY) each MSC and RMO will send a summary of their activities as described in Paragraph 8.3 to CECW.
+This summary ensures MSCs are actively managing their region's RPs to help assure timely submittals.
+MSCs must also include RP status for all projects in the region with active P2 milestones in the summary of their activities.